open-data-fabric/open-data-fabric/open-data-fabric.md

 <a name="resourceconditions-schema"></a>
 ##### ResourceConditions
 Container of feneric contditions that can be added by contollers to provide additional information about the state of a resource.
-Keys uniquely identify the condition and should be in the form of `{controller-name}/{condition-name}`.
+Keys uniquely identify the condition and should be in the form of URL to a schema describing this condition, e.g. `https://opendatafabric.org/schemas/resource/ConditionReady.json`.

 [![JSON Schema](https://img.shields.io/badge/schema-JSON-orange)](schemas/resource/v1alpha1/ResourceConditions.json)
 [![Flatbuffers Schema](https://img.shields.io/badge/schema-flatbuffers-blue)](schemas-generated/flatbuffers/opendatafabric.fbs)